cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/deployment-setup.md

 For each containers the following parameter are relevant:
 - ip address (and hostname)
-- web port
+- http port (port used by the services in a deployment)
-- admin port
+- admin port (port used by the admin console)
-- domain
+- domain (glassfish domain)
-- admin user name
+- admin user name (name of the admin user)
-- admin password
+- admin password (passowrd of the admin user)

 As the deployment is now performed with the cargo maven plug-in, the specification of a password file is no longer an option and a local